zuf/startrailer/README.md

 ### Benefits

 * Can read and composite RAW files with libraw.
 Useful for making previews of your shots before you start processing RAWs in your favourite processing software.
-* Reads many formats (with ImageMagick).
+* Reads many formats (with GraphicsMagick).
-* Can composite images with different methods (which ImageMagick support).
+* Can composite images with different methods (which GraphicsMagick support).
 * Ability to take fast previews of star trails or time lapse.
 * Cross platform.
 Should works on Linux, Mac and Windows.